GoogleCloudPlatform/click-to-deploy-solutions/gke-standard-nginx/README.md

 ### Testing your architecture

-In this example, we use an example domain (example.com), so you need to set the NGINX IP in your `/etc/hosts` file in order to access the applications.
+In this example, we demonstrate the usage of a sample domain (example.com).
+To access the applications, you should set the NGINX IP in your /etc/hosts file.

 Go to the [GKE Services][15] and copy the external IP assigned to `ingress-nginx-controller`, then add it to your machine's `/etc/hosts` alongside `<app>.example.com`, for example: